- Email me

 My guest this week began her debut novel with very little sense of where she was going.
 All she had was a powerful scene and a yen to explore it.
 While she was experimenting, she happened on an audio seminar on understanding classical music.
 Suddenly she realised her character should be a virtuoso violinist – and the novel came alive.
 (Readers of My Memories of a Future Life will recognise a kindred spirit here.
 When I heard about her novel I had to recruit her.)
 She carried on collecting music to explore her character’s world and the result is a suspense novel with a rather unusual protagonist.
 She is Kathryn Guare and she’s on the Red Blog with her Undercover Soundtrack.

-authors, collecting music, debut novel, deepen your story, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, India, Kathryn Guare, kindred spirit, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, publishing, Roz Morris, self-publishing, suspense, suspense novel, suspense novels, The Undercover Soundtrack, undercover soundtrack, violinist, virtuoso violinist, writing, writing a novel - Nail Your Novel, writing life, writing to classical music, writing to music
+authors, collecting music, debut novel, deepen your story, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to write a book, how to write a novel, India, Kathryn Guare, kindred spirit, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, self-publishing, suspense, suspense novel, suspense novels, The Undercover Soundtrack, undercover soundtrack, violinist, virtuoso violinist, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to classical music, writing to music

 I’ve just finished my first novel.
 A most enjoyable experience only tainted by the reaction from the literary agents I have approached so far!
 Any and all advice and direction will be gratefully received and much appreciated.